chn-lee-yumi/MaterialSearch/README_EN.md

 1. Install the dependencies before first use: `pip install -U -r requirements.txt`.
 For Windows systems, you can double-click on `install.bat` (for NVIDIA GPU acceleration) or `install_cpu.bat` (for pure CPU).
 2. If you plan to use GPU acceleration, run the benchmark to determine whether the CPU or GPU is faster: `python benchmark.py`.
 For Windows systems, you can double-click on `benchmark.bat`.
 Note that GPU is not necessarily faster than CPU; on my Mac, CPU is faster.
-3. If it is not the CPU that is fastest, modify the `DEVICE` and `DEVICE_TEXT` settings in the configuration file to correspond to the appropriate device (refer to the configuration instructions below for how to modify the configuration).
+3. If it is not the CPU that is fastest, modify the `DEVICE` settings in the configuration file to correspond to the appropriate device (refer to the configuration instructions below for how to modify the configuration).
 4. Start the program: `python main.py`.
 For Windows systems, you can double-click on `run.bat`.

 If you encounter any issues with the version dependencies in `requirements.txt` (for example, if a library version is too new and causes errors), please provide feedback by opening an issue.
 I will add version range restrictions.